-We’ve been wine tasting in 10 different countries.
+We’ve been wine tasting in many different countries.
 You’d think in all that time we’d have seen it all when it comes to wine production.
 But not in Santorini, Greece!
 We were taken by surprise on our Santorini wine tour when we learned of a unique wine-growing technique that we’d never seen before.

 The first thing we did on our tour was learn about the fascinating growing technique.
 We first noticed these interesting-looking vines when we were driven to our hotel in an airport shuttle.
 The driver pointed out what looked like weeds alongside the road and said they were the vines that produced the bulk on Santorini’s wine production.

 We thought for sure we’d heard him wrong.
 The basket growing style is certainly unique.
 If we hadn’t asked, we would never have thought these were grape vines.
 The vines are grown very close to the ground in a basket style to protect the grapes and give them every chance to survive in the mostly dead soil they live in.
-This technique is known as koulara.

-We learned a lot about it on our wine tour, which took us to 3 different wineries, thanks to our incredibly knowledgeable guide, Evan.
+We learned a lot about it on our wine tour, which took us to three different wineries, thanks to our incredibly knowledgeable guide, Evan.
 Usually the guide on these type of tours doesn’t have a wine education, but all of these guides have extensive wine educations.